“Did you buy the bus tickets?”

 Booking.com was somewhat helpful and we found a solution.
-Great team work!
-It’s not that often that Feng and I call a 1-800 number and take turn talking to solve an issue.
+Great teamwork!
+It’s not that often that Feng and I call a 1-800 number and take turns talking to solve an issue.
 Awesome!

 We were about to award ourselves a “Best Problem-Solving Skills as a Couple” trophy.

 Yes, Mark, you can have the tablet back.

 Four hours later, we realized the solution found wasn’t that great and we started arguing.
 See, from Montevideo, there were two possible routes.
 I won’t bother you with the details because unless you grew up in the area or have Google Maps handy, it gets a bit technical.
 But there was Route A, my pick, plan A until the hotel booking was cancelled.
 Feng didn’t like it much and was in favour of Route B, the easiest and more straightforward.